allenai/longformer/README.md

 2. Install environment and code

+    Our code relies on a custom CUDA kernel, so for now it only works on GPUs and Linux.
+We tested our code on Ubuntu, Python 3.7, CUDA10, PyTorch 1.2.0.
+If it doesn't work for your environment, please create a new issue.

     ```bash
     conda create --name longformer python=3.7
     conda activate longformer
     conda install cudatoolkit=10.0
     pip install git+https://github.com/allenai/longformer.git
     ```
-    We tested our code on Ubuntu, Python 3.7, CUDA10, PyTorch 1.2.0.
-If it doesn't work for your environment, please create a new issue.

 3. Run the model